inuitcss/objects.list-block/README.md

-# The block-list object
+# The list-block object

-The `block-list` object simply creates blocky lists from `ul`s or `ol`s.
+The `list-block` object simply creates blocky lists from `ul`s or `ol`s.

 Install using Bower:

-    $ bower install --save inuit-block-list
+    $ bower install --save inuit-list-block